-Student Learning Outcor ne 3 Student Learning Outcome Graduates will identify and describe the contours and stakes of conversations among historians within defined historiographical fields.
+Student Learning Outcome 3 Student Learning Outcome Graduates will identify and describe the contours and stakes of conversations among historians within defined historiographical fields.
 Measurement Instrument 1 Direct : The purpose of the comprehensive exams is to give students the opportunity to demonstrate mastery in three areas of historical inquiry.
 Students must take comprehensive exams in their major field (geographic and/or temporal).
 One minor field must be distinct in space or time from the major field, and is usually thematic in nature.
 These exams are proctored written examination, taken over 6 hours.
 Both thesis and non-thesis students must sit for the three comprehensive exams.
-Criteria for Student Success exams in the first ed two measures of success.
-The first was achievin st go-around.
-The second was to achieve no less th 57% of students (4 out of 7) earned an average th an an average of 2 (i.e. Pass) for this LO.
-Wh ile all of our students met the Program Success Target for this Methods Direct: The artifacts were the three comprehensive exams (N = 7) and all identifiers removed (student name, course numbers, faculty name).
+Criteria for Student Success The program used two measures of success.
+The first was achieving at minimum a Low Pass, i.e. passing each of the three comprehensive exams in the first go-around.
+The second was to achieve no less than an average of 2 (i.e. Pass) for this LO.
+While all of our students met the lower threshold, 57% of students (4 out of 7) earned an average that would place them in the Pass to High Pass territory.
+Program Success Target for this Measurement 80-85% (Average score of pass) Percent of Program Achieving Target 57% (Pass) Methods Direct: The artifacts were the three comprehensive exams (N = 7) and all identifiers removed (student name, course numbers, faculty name).
 The papers were split among three full-time faculty so that each comprehensive exam was read thrice by three different reviewers.
 The rubric was divided into three categories: low pass, pass, and high pass.
 One (1) point was earned for a low pass, two (2) points for a pass, and three points for a high pass.
 No fractions were permitted in the assignment of points.
 In the event there was a difference in score greater than 1± sd, another faculty member was asked to review - the average of all three was used as the final score.
-Measurement Instrument 2 Direct: • The M.A.
-Thesis is an optional culminating research project which will demonstrate the student's mastery of historical research methods. • It should present an original argument that is carefully documented from primary and secondary sources. • The thesis should represent a contribution to the field and be of a quality suitable for submission to an academic publication.
+Measurement Instrument 2 Direct: The M.A.
+Thesis is an optional culminating research project which will demonstrate the student's mastery of historical research methods.
+It should present an original argument that is carefully documented from primary and secondary sources.
+The thesis should represent a contribution to the field and be of a quality suitable for submission to an academic publication.
 Criteria for Student Success The program used two measures of success.
 The first was achieving at minimum a Low Pass.
 The second was to achieve no less than an average of 2 (i.e. Pass) for this LO.
 Both of the students earned an average of 3 for this LO.
 In effect, the program met both of our measure of success.
-Program Success Target for this s Measurement 85-90% (Average score of pass) Percent of Program Achieving Target 57% (Pass)
+Program Success Target for this Measurement 85-90% (Average score of pass) Percent of Program Achieving Target 57% (Pass)